wellpinho/portfolio-nextjs/README.md

 # portfolio-nextjs
-My portfolio with Nextjs Nodejs and MongoDB
+My portfolio with React Nodejs and MongoDB